opensandiego/opensandiego.github.io/index.md

 ## Join Us

-Our next meeting is [IT for Politicos](https://github.com/opensandiego/opensandiego.github.com.git).
+Our next meeting is [IT for Politicos](http://opensandiego.org/ITforPoliticos.html).
 Thursday, January 23rd from 5 to 7 pm at The San Diego Foundation.
+[Info on speakers and registration](http://opensandiego.org/ITforPoliticos.html).

 ## Stay Updated